-The ConfigureServices method is also where you should add configuration option classes, like AppSettings in the example above, that you would like to have available in your application.
+The ConfigureServices method is also where you should add configuration option classes that you would like to have available in your application.
 See the Configuration topic to learn more about configuring options.

 Services Available in Startup

 ASP.NET Core provides certain application services and objects during your application's startup.
 You can request certain sets of these services by simply including the appropriate interface as a parameter on your Startup class's constructor or one of its Configure or ConfigureServices methods.
 The services available to each method in the Startup class are described below.
 The framework services and objects include: